Harshavardhan-BV/webserver-configs/README.md

 # Execute a commmand inside a container, Use bash if you want a shell
 sudo docker exec -it <container_name> <command/bash>
 ```
-The compose-files I've provided use configurations and data volumes relative to the compose file. **Make sure to create the passed folders or files** with `mkdir <folder_name>` or `touch <file_name>` as the user you'll be running the container as (Ref: UID/ user in compose-file) to avoid permission errors which would result in container boot-loops.

 ---
 ## Domain